MicrosoftEdge/magic-mirror-demo/README.md

 ##Overview

+The Magic Mirror looks like a common mirror except it can also display simple UI elements.
+We took the magic mirror concept a step further by enabling user recognition.
+The smart mirror can recognize registered users and personalize the experience accordingly.

-The Magic Mirror is a great weekend IoT project.
-It leverages a Universal Windows Platform (UWP) hosted web app powered by Azure website services.
+The Magic Mirror is a fun weekend IoT project that showcases the power of [Universal Windows Platform (UWP) hosted web apps](https://microsoftedge.github.io/WebAppsDocs/en-US/win10/HWA.htm).
+The client side was coded with standard web technologies (CSS, HTML, JS), and the back-end leverages the power of NodeJS and Mongo hosted by Azure.

+The client side implements Windows API ([mediaCapture](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.capture.aspx)) to detect faces from the devices camera, and the [Microsoft's Cognitive Services Face API](https://www.projectoxford.ai/face) service to match Faces to profiles.

 Since a mirror device doesn't generally receive input from a keyboard and mouse, our web app provides a view that allows users to personalize the experience.
-The client side implements Windows API ([mediaCapture](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.capture.aspx)) to detect faces from the devices camera, and the [Microsoft's Cognitive Services Face API](https://www.projectoxford.ai/face) service to match Faces to profiles.
+When a registered user is recognized by the mirror, the

 ##Building Materials